Weather in Thailand for Video Production

 The cool season itself comes around October to February where temperatures can feel like there’s natural air conditioning outside in the North, and you can even see frost in the morning if it’s cold enough.
 This happens especially at the hills and mountains areas in Thailand, areas such as Chiang Mai and Chiang Rai are also the best places of the year to be in during this period because of the weather.
 The cool north air comes from the raining season brought over by China to the top hat of Thailand.
 As it reaches down south the cool air slightly affects the temperature in the central part of the country by a few degrees such as Bangkok and barely even touches the southern regions.

 Whether you’re traveling to the North, South, East or West in Thailand there won’t be too many places without sunshine.
-The weather in Thailand is pretty straight forward, so if you’re in film production, the music industry or lugging around film equipment it would be wise to take preparations and pack according to your destination within the country.
+The weather in Thailand for video production is pretty straight forward, so if you’re in film production, the music industry or lugging around film equipment it would be wise to take preparations and pack according to your destination within the country.
 With the seasons comes the exquisite temples, vivacious floating markets and walking streets, traditional villages, and unique annual festivals that are also waiting for you to visit all year round, here in this beautiful tropical country.

 If you want to know more on how Thailand is the perfect location for your next video shooting then you must read our Why Thailand? article.